Call for Applications: Advanced Underwater Archaeology Course 2013 (Deadline: 9 July 2013)

 - Personal motivation letter

-Applications and accompanying documents must be sent per email in electronic form to ICUA Zadar (to the attention of Mr. Mladen Pesic, mpesic(at)icua.hr) with copy to the UNESCO Venice Office (to the attention of Mr. Matteo Rosati, m.rosati(at)unesco.org).
+Applications and accompanying documents must be sent per email in electronic form to ICUA Zadar (to the attention Mladen Pesic, mpesic(at)icua.hr) with copy to the UNESCO Venice Office (to the attention of Matteo Rosati, m.rosati(at)unesco.org).

-Incomplete applications and applications sent after the above-mentioned deadline will be rejected.
+Incomplete applications, applications sent after the above-mentioned deadline, and applications not sent to both the given email addresses will be rejected.

 <- Back to: Underwater Cultural Heritage